Qile0317/KmerGMA.jl/docs/src/Utils.md

 # Utilities
-These are a collection of functions to do with counting sizes, record sizes, and dictionary manipulation functions.
+These are a random collection of functions to do with counting sizes, record sizes, and dictionary manipulation functions.

-note!!!
+!!! note
     They are just here as this is a preliminary version of the package.

 ```@docs